 Stock–recruitment relationship

 5. Update measures of uncertainty and provide representative measures of precision for stock parameter estimates.
+Determine and document in what way the peculiar life history patterns of this species add to uncertainty in stock parameter estimates.
 6. Update estimates of stock status and SFA parameters and provide declarations of stock status relative to SFA criteria.
 The following quantities are to be provided as required for Amendment 15A to the snapper-grouper FMP:

 MSY (pounds, to the pound)